-PPF Title Response Clause 11.01-1L-01 Settlement in Moorabool The creation of a small rural residential lot in a prime agricultural region in the Farming Zone does not represent an orderly planning outcome.
-Clause 14.01-1S Protection of agricultural land The proposal does not accord with this policy as it creates an isolated small lot in the Farming Zone.
-Clause 14.01-1L Agriculture, rural dwellings and subdivision The future of a small residential lot if sold will have no nexus with the surrounding farming land.
+PPF Title Response Clause 11.01-1L-01 Settlement in Moorabool The development and use of a dwelling on prime agricultural land in the Farming Zone does not represent an orderly planning outcome.
+Clause 14.01-1S Protection of agricultural land The proposal does not accord with this policy as it creates a rural lifestyle lot in the Farming Zone.
+Clause 14.01-1L Agriculture, rural dwellings and subdivision The proposal does not accord with this policy to protect the state's agricultural base by preserving productive farmland.